Git Product home page Git Product logo

 We want:

-4. Does runing the refresh command after a change in this repo on a new machine produce an equivalent state to running refresh on an existing machine?
+4. Does running the refresh command after a change in this repo on a clean machine (new OS install) produce an equivalent state to running refresh on an existing machine?
+Why not to use Nix instead?

 TODO - when does this hold and when it does not?